weavolutionmage/drachenwald/offices/herald/drachenwaldawardsorders.md

 ![OrdoAlae-image-right]({{ site.baseurl }}{% link images/heraldry/annuli_alae.jpg %}){: .align-right} The badge of this company of the order is (fieldless) a wing terminating in a hand gules sustaining a sword fesswise reversed proper.

-# Awards which do not carry additional rank
+# Awards which do not carry additional rank or responsibility

-The Crown can bestow awards that carry no precedence, but bear great honour and dignity, and are cherished as such.
+The Crown can bestow awards that carry no new precedence, but bear great honour and dignity, and are cherished as such.

-## The King's Order of the Companions of Albion, also The Royal Order of the Companions of Albion
+## The King's Order of the Companions of Albion

-The Albion is one of the most prestigious awards in our Kingdom.
+Also known as the Royal Order of the Companions of Albion, 'the Albion' is one of the most prestigious awards in our Kingdom.
 It is given for "untiring service, courtesy and devotion to the needs of others".
-It is recommended that it only be given once a reign.
+It is typically given just once a reign.

 ![CompanionAlbion-image-right]({{ site.baseurl }}{% link images/heraldry/albion.gif %}){: .align-right} The Companions of this Order have the right to display the regalia of the Order, which shall be (fieldless) a dragon's claw inverted sable within and conjoined to an annulet per pale Or and gules.

 (Read the story of Albion)

 ## Queen's Order of Courtesy
-This award, given at the Queen's discretion, is for "untiring devotion to the ideals of courtesy and for consistent consideration of the needs of others".
+This award, given at the Queen's discretion, but typically just one per reign, is for "untiring devotion to the ideals of courtesy and for consistent consideration of the needs of others".

 ![QueensOrderCourtesy-image-right]({{ site.baseurl }}{% link images/heraldry/edelweiss.jpg %}){: .align-right}The symbol for this award is an Edelweiss with a red center to be worn on a pin or silver chain.